Xiaotong1120/ae-project/README.md

 ## ae-project

+This project focuses on transforming raw delivery task events into an analytics-ready delivery fact table with a clearly defined grain and duration logic, enabling consistent bottleneck analysis across multiple spatial and operational dimensions.

 ### Business Question
 How can analytics-ready delivery data be used to identify bottlenecks across different areas of interest (AOIs) in the last-mile delivery process?